pads/tsfeed/README.md

     http://another.site.com/feed.atom

 The application reads the list to initialise the page.
-It appends a feed URL to the list after it is added (TODO).
+It appends a feed URL to the list after it is added.
-It removes a feed URL from the list after it is removed (TODO).
+It removes a feed URL from the list after it is removed.

 # Contributing